-- East San Gabriel Valley- Japanese Community Center Cherry Blossom Festival in West Covina (March)
+- East San Gabriel Valley- Japanese Community Center Cherry Blossom Festival in West Covina (2020 date not announced but probably mid-March)

-- Earl Burns Miller Peach Blossom Festival (March)
+- Earl Burns Miller Peach Blossom Festival (Early March)

-- Cherry Blossom Festival at the Japanese Friendship Garden (March, tickets here)
+- Cherry Blossom Festival at the Japanese Friendship Garden (Late March)

 No one will understand a Japanese garden until you’ve walked through one, and you hear the crunch underfoot, and you smell it, and you experience it over time.
 Now there’s no photograph or any movie that can give you that experience.

 J. Carter Brown

 Now, let’s check out the Japanese gardens around Southern California that will give you a glimpse of the cherry blossoms in bloom.